JamesLowther/blog/content/Writeups/ENOWARS 7.md

-*2023-07-22*

-#ctf-writeup
+---
+tags:
+  - ctf-writeup
+date: 2023-07-22
+---
 > [!Abstract] Introduction
 > ENOWARS 7 was an Attack/Defence CTF hosted in the summer of 2023.
 During the competition, teams are given a Linux-based vulnbox the runs a number of vulnerable services.
 >
 > The objective of the game is to find and patch vulnerabilities on your own machine while simultaneously exploiting those same vulnerabilities against everyone else.
 This leads to a fast-paced competition that tests lots of different skills.
 >
 > This year's ENOWARS was very well put together, and my team and I had a lot of fun competing.
 >
 > https://ctftime.org/event/2040

 ---